DISCLOSURE: This post most likely has affiliate links. If you like reading legal jargon my disclosure policy is here.

 Now followers do not matter as much as they used to due to Pinterest working more like a search engine than a social media network.
 If you are keywording your pins and boards you will get found in search results and don’t need loads of followers to do it.

 You have the ability to upload 10 photos of your product on Etsy.
-Make 3 or more of them special pinterest images.
+Make 3 or more of them special Pinterest images.
 This means they are at a minimum 600×900 px.
 Vertical, tall images, are best for Pinterest.

 Use clean white, light grey, and off white backgrounds on your photos.
 The products should be front and center.
 Consider taking a class on how to take great photos.
-This one doesn’t require fancy equipment.
+This one doesn’t require any fancy equipment.
 It shows you how to take and edit great product photos right on your phone.

 Consider creating pin images that have details about your products right on the image.
 Add sizing options, color options, and more with a text overlay.
 You can do this for free on Canva or using Inkscape.

-I do not recommend putting product pricing on these images because these images last forever, they cannot be deleted once someone repins an image it is out of your control.
+I do not recommend putting product pricing on these images because these images last forever, they cannot be deleted and once someone repins an image it is out of your control.
 Use only information that will stay the same or be prepared to write a disclaimer in your post for people who may be questioning why old information was changed.

 When you pin an image from Etsy, Pinterest pulls the title of the product and the description from the product to fill in information about the pin.